ehis0075/Social-Media-API/README.md

 # Spring Boot Airtime Purchase API with JWT Authentication
-This is a Spring Boot application that serves as an API for a Social Media Platform.
-The API uses JWT (JSON Web Tokens) for user authentication to secure the endpoints.
+This is a Spring Boot application Backend API Service for a Social Media Platform.
+This Backend API Service uses JWT (JSON Web Tokens) for user authentication.

 # Requirements
 -Java 11 or higher